An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Tuple

-Holding a pair of x and y coordinates (each of Type Float) as a single unit.
+Holding a pair of x,y coordinates (each of Type Float) as a single unit.

 Allowing a function to pass back a result comprised of both a message in a String and a Boolean indicating whether the operation was successful.